Once upon a time in IT, using open source simply meant Linux instead of Windows, or maybe MySQL instead of Oracle.

 - Drupal is used by GE, P&G and other global organizations for their websites

-- Google, Amazon, Facebook Microsoft and even Apple have made their platforms open to public.
+- Google, Amazon, Facebook Microsoft and even Apple have made their platforms open to the public.

 Not only are these traits critical to open source technology, but they are also necessary for successful digital transformations in business to bring in whole new business models and the platforms that are dominating our economy.